Pick6 Rules & Scoring

 Overview

 Pick6 is a peer-to-peer daily fantasy sports (DFS) contest variant offered by DraftKings.
-Build a lineup, also known as your “Pick Set”, by choosing between 2-6 players and selecting whether you believe they will outperform their stat projections.
+Build a lineup, also known as your “Pick Set”, by choosing 2 or more players and selecting whether you believe they will outperform their stat projections.
 Compete in contests against other users’ Pick Sets and win prizes by making the required number of correct picks.

 The entries you compete against are determined by the number of picks you decide to make in your Pick Set (your “Pick Level”).
 Your Pick Set will only compete against entries of the same Pick Level.
 The pool of available athletes and their associated stat projections is called a “Pick Group”.